swunait/dmit2015-fall2018term-repo/README.md

 ---------------------------------------------------
 To commit and push a project to your own private GIT repository using the Eclipse IDE:
 1. In Project Explorer view, right-mouse click on your project name and select from the context menu `Team | Commit`
-2. In the `GIT Staging' view, drag the files you to commit/push `Unstaged Changes` to `Staged Changes`
+2. In the `GIT Staging` view, drag the files you to commit/push `Unstaged Changes` to `Staged Changes`
 3. Enter a commit message.
 4. Click on `Commit and Push...`